-Headquarters Relocation Credit (refundable portion).
-A
+Headquarters Relocation Credit (refundable portion)

-business with annual worldwide revenue of \$50 million, at least 75 employees, and which relocates its corporate headquarters to Indiana may be eligible for a credit.
+A business with annual worldwide revenue of \$50 million, at least 75 employees, and which relocates its corporate headquarters to Indiana may be eligible for a credit.
 The credit may be as much as 50 percent of the cost incurred in relocating the headquarters.
 Generally, this credit is nonrefundable.

-New.
-Beginning with the 2019 tax year, some or all of this credit may be refundable.
+Some or all of this credit may be refundable.
 This credit is administered by the Indiana Economic Development Corporation.
 If the IEDC has ruled some or all of this credit to be refundable, enter on this line the refundable amount of the credit less the portion of the credit used to offset your tax liability.
-You must maintain the documentation provided to you that supports the refundable portion of this credit as the department may request it.
+You must maintain the documentation provided to you that supports the refundable portion of this credit as DOR may request it.

-For more information (including limitations on the credit and the application process), see Income Tax Information Bulletin #97, available at www.in.gov/dor/3650.htm.
+For more information (including limitations on the credit and the application process), see Income Tax Information Bulletin #97, available at www.in.gov/dor/files/reference/ib97.pdf.